google-research/multinerf/README.md

 [Ref-NeRF](https://dorverbin.github.io/refnerf/), and
 [RawNeRF](https://bmild.github.io/rawnerf/).
 This codebase was written by
-integrating our internal implementions of Ref-NeRF and RawNeRF into our mip-NeRF 360 implementation.
+integrating our internal implementations of Ref-NeRF and RawNeRF into our mip-NeRF 360 implementation.
 As such, this codebase should exactly reproduce the results shown in mip-NeRF 360, but may differ slightly when reproducing Ref-NeRF or RawNeRF results.